 In the event that the Company's financial performance meets the predetermined target for the performance criteria, the Company will issue each award recipient the number of restricted shares equal to the target award specified in the individual's underlying performance share award agreement.
 In the event the financial results of the Company exceed the predetermined target, additional shares up to the maximum award may be issued.
 In the event the financial results of the Company fall below the predetermined target, a reduced number of shares may be issued.
-If the financial results of the Company fall below the predetermined target.
+If the financial results of the Company fall below the threshold performance level, no shares will be issued.